srl-labs/sros-anysec-macsec-lab/README.md

 Note: Use the VPRN service for this test.
 Wireshark correctly decodes ICMP for VPRN but not for L2 Services.
 You can still use VLL and VPLS and see packet in clear but ICMP Header will not be decoded.

-Upon Disable ANYSec verify ping is still working but unecripted.
+Upon Disable ANYSec verify ping is still working but unencrypted.
 Re-enable ANYSec and verify traffic is encrypted again.

 ![pic](pics/disable-anysec.jpg)